Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Yet another water softener component that can be clogged is the brine line (or tube) through which the salt water flows.
 Due to the buildup of debris or salt inside it, it might not allow enough water to pass through, causing a water accumulation in the tank.

-In that case, disconnecting the brine tube and flushing it with pressurized warm water will be enough to remove the clogging buildup.
-If the tube is damaged irreparably, you need to replace it.
+In this case, disconnecting the brine tube and flushing it with pressurized warm water will be enough to remove the clogging buildup.
+If the tube is damaged irreparably, you’ll need to replace it.

 Regeneration Cycle